 On January 10, 2024, we announced a new organization to deliver enhanced product development innovation and efficiency, time-to-market as well as customer focus by end market.
 This new organization resulted in a change in segment reporting effective from January 1, 2024.
-Prior periods have been adjusted accordingly.
+Prior-year comparative information has been adjusted accordingly.